DataDog/integrations-extras/bind9/README.md

    logs_enabled: true
    ```

-#### File Monitoring
+#### File monitoring

-1. Add this configuration block to your `bind9.d/conf.yaml` file to start collecting your Bind9 logs.
+1. Add this configuration block to your `bind9.d/conf.yaml` file to start collecting your Bind 9 logs.

    See the [sample bind9.d/conf.yaml][8] for available configuration options.